 In August of 1997, the Executive Director of the Texas Commission on Environmental Quality (TCEQ), filed a preliminary report and petition with the TCEQ alleging that South Hampton violated various TCEQ rules, TCEQ permits issued to South Hampton, a TCEQ order issued to South Hampton, the Texas Water Code, Texas Clean Air Act and Texas Solid Waste Disposal Act.
 The violations generally relate to the management of volatile organic compounds in a manner that allegedly violates the TCEQ air quality rules and the storage, processing and disposal of hazardous waste in a manner that allegedly violates the TCEQ industrial and hazardous waste rules.
 The TCEQ Executive Director recommended that TCEQ enter an order assessing administrative penalties against South Hampton in the amount of \$709,408 and requiring South Hampton to undertake such actions as are necessary to bring its operations at its facility and its bulk terminal into compliance with the Texas Water Code, Texas Health and Safety Code, TCEQ rules, permits and orders.
-Over the course of time and negotiations, the TCEQ amended its position to change the penalties to \$765,000 in May of 1998, and reduced it to \$690,000 in April of 2003.
-All appropriate modifications were made by South Hampton in a timely manner where it appeared there were legitimate concerns.

 On February 2, 2000, TCEQ amended its pending administrative action against South Hampton to add allegations dating through May 21, 1998 of 35 regulatory violations relating to air quality control and industrial solid waste requirements.
 TCEQ proposed that administrative penalties be increased to approximately \$765,000 and that certain corrective actions be taken.
 On April 11, 2003, TCEQ reduced the penalties to approximately \$690,000.
 On May 25, 2003, a settlement hearing with TCEQ was held and additional information was submitted to TCEQ on June 2, October 2 and November 4, 2003.
-South Hampton believes the original penalty and the additional allegations are incorrect and the Company has continued to vigorously defend against these allegations, the proposed penalties and proposed corrective actions.
+South Hampton believed the original penalty and the additional allegations were incorrect and the Company defended against these allegations, the proposed penalties and proposed corrective actions.
 Management and the TCEQ, in March 2008, reached a tentative agreement for a settlement of \$274,433.
-The final approval is subject to review by the TCEQ governing body of Commissioners, which is expected to take place in the second quarter of 2008.
-South Hampton has a liability of \$275,000 and \$200,000 recorded at December 31, 2007 and 2006, related to these environmental issues.
-Approximately one half of the settlement amount is to be paid into a state operated fund for local environmental improvement projects.
+The agreement was approved by the TCEQ governing body of Commissioners in the third quarter of 2008.
+South Hampton has a liability of \$0 and \$275,000 recorded at December 31, 2008 and 2007, related to these environmental issues.
+Payments were initiated immediately upon approval by the Commissioners, and the final payment was made in December 2008.
+Approximately one half of the settlement amount was paid into a state operated fund for local environmental improvement projects and was applied to connect low income families to sewer facilities in Hardin County, Texas.